NullArray/HTTP-Server/README.md

 After which you can place the `server.py` file into the directory you wish to serve files from.
 Start it from the command line and simply answer the prompts.
 When the server is configured it will start serving the files in said directory.

+Personally i just put the execution of the script on an alias like so.
+`alias serve='cd /home/uname/server && python server.py`

+Easier than a one-liner and with extra featres to boot in my humble opinion.

 ### Dependencies

 For this to work you will need the `SimpleHTTPServer` and `blessings` modules.